Barry Soper: Titewhai Harawira's 'wow' moment

 When it's up and running Kelvin Davis will be the Minister for Crown-Māori Partnership which is distinct from the Māori Affairs Minister and the current ministry, Te Puni Kōkiri.

-But given Māori are on the wrong side of the statistical table on virtually every count, with more than half of our prison population made up of them, the system's clearly not working.
+But given Māori are on the wrong side of the statistical table on virtually every count, and comprising more than half of our prison population, the system's clearly not working.

 If the goodwill exhibited around the Cabinet table is translated into the stepping stone of making decisions together, that Harawira spoke about, rather than making decisions in isolation, then it's a stone worth stepping on.